Doulos/debug_systemc/README.md

 You should also read the various markdown documents.
 Best viewed with GFM flavored viewers such as [GitHub](https://github.com) or [Typora](https://typora.io).

+If you enjoy this project and its associated webinar why not take a look at our full SystemC course offerings at <https://www.doulos.com/training/soc-design-and-verification/systemc-tlm-20/>.

 ## Building

 To use this code you will need: